rclone/rclone/docs/content/rc.md

 "0:10" -> the first ten chunks

-Any parameter with a key that starts with "file" can be used to specify files to fetch, eg
+Any parameter with a key that starts with "file" can be used to specify files to fetch, e.g.

     rclone rc cache/fetch chunks=0 file=hello file2=home/goodbye